Adrian Erlandsson: The Haunted

 The day after the first demise of At the Gates, being 27 July 1996, Erlandsson formed The Haunted with Patrik Jensen.
-Erlandsson remained in the band before departing in June 1999 due to eventually not liking the deal the band had Earache Records.
+Erlandsson remained in the band before departing in June 1999 due to eventually not liking the deal the band had with Earache Records.

 Later on in 2012, when Per Möller Jensen (the drummer who replaced Erlandsson back in '99) quit The Haunted, the remainder of the band who had also lost 2 other members other than Möller, had difficulty for a year to search for a new drummer, until Patrik Jensen phoned Erlandsson in April 2013 to rejoin.
 When Erlandsson asked Jensen as to who else was in the band, he responded with new members Marco Aro and Ola Englund.
 Having knowing those members and respecting them at their musical abilities, Erlandsson immediately jumped at the chance to join and put his musical input with them.
 On 26 June 2013, The Haunted released a YouTube video titled "The Haunted returns with a revamped line-up!" which officially announced the returns of both Erlandsson and vocalist Marco Aro.